-Higher growth and yield was observed when crop was sown on 31st October than that of 10th November and 20th November sowing times, higher number of branches, dry matter production, yield attributing characters and yield at maturity.
-Among the varieties Varuna was recorded higher growth and yield as compared to other varieties due to fulfilment of congenial Heat unit/GDD, HUE.
+Higher growth and yield were observed when the crop was sown on 31st October than that of 10th November and 20th November sowing times, the higher number of branches, dry matter production, yield attributing characters, and yield at maturity.
+Among the varieties, Varuna was recorded higher growth and yield as compared to other varieties due to fulfillment of congenial Heat unit/GDD, HUE.
 The Varuna variety had the highest heat use efficiency and heat unit need from sowing to maturation, while Bio-902 had the lowest heat use efficiency from sowing to maturity.